folbricht/routedns/doc/configuration.md

 - `cache-negative-ttl` - TTL (in seconds) to apply to responses without a SOA.
 Default: 60.
 Optional
 - `cache-answer-shuffle` - Specifies a method for changing the order of cached A/AAAA answer records.
 Possible values `random` or `round-robin`.
 Defaults to static responses if not set.
 - `cache-harden-below-nxdomain` - Return NXDOMAIN for sudomain queries if the parent domain has a cached NXDOMAIN.
 See [RFC8020](https://tools.ietf.org/html/rfc8020).
+- `cache-flush-query` - A query name (FQDN with trailing `.`) that if received from a client will trigger a cache flush (reset).
+Inactive if not set.
+Simple way to support flushing the cache by sending a pre-defined query name of any type.
+If successful, the response will be empty.
+The query will not be forwarded upstream by the cache.

 #### Examples